 In honor of National Poetry Month in April, WITS leads a month-long celebration, showcasing the poetry of Houston children.
 Each weekday we share a poem by one of our talented students on our blog.
-You can also check out the poems via the WITS facebook, instagram, twitter, and listen to the poems read by WITS Youth Advisory Council students, on KPFT 90.1, KTRU 96.1, and Sunny 99.1.
+You can also check out the poems via the WITS facebook, instagram, twitter, and listen to the poems read by WITS Youth Advisory Council students, on KPFT 90.1 at 6:58am, 8am, and 3:58pm, on KTRU 96.1 throughout the day, and on Sunny 99.1 at 7:20am.
 Make sure you subscribe to the WITS blog today to receive the poem of the day in your inbox.

 Want more poetry?

 2. Get Writing: